jasonalshamary/hungryadmin/content/All/saltstaticblog.rst

 init.sls  sshd_config

 Ok great, so we've not got the basics of a blog ready to go.
 All I have to do for my Pelican blog is create my posts, build it, and then push it to github.
 Then run Salt and my server is ready to go!
 I hope this helped you out!

+Edit 2016-12-13: There have been some changes over the past couple of years, make sure to check the repo for the latest release of the code.